Reflections on Hanukkah and Advent

 Hanukkah means ‘dedication.’
 This festival takes us back to the 2nd century BCE and recalls the re-dedication of the Jerusalem temple following the Maccabean uprising.
 (See 1 Maccabees 4:36-59.)
 1 & 2 Maccabees tell the story of the persecution of the Jewish population: forced conversions, brutal punishments, and defilement of the temple as a powerful Greek Hellenistic culture threatened to suppress Judaism.
 The text includes the gripping tales of Maccabean resistance and heroic martyrs, such as a Jewish mother and her seven sons who accepted torture and death rather than renounce the religious practices of their ancestors (2 Maccabees 7).

-According to rabbinic tradition, when the Maccabeans reclaimed the temple and lit the temple menorah (lampstand), a miracle occurred: amidst the ruins they could find only a small quantity of pure oil, enough for one day of light, yet the menorah stayed alight for eight days.
+As told in Jewish tradition, when the Maccabeans reclaimed the temple and lit the temple menorah (lampstand), a miracle occurred: amidst the ruins they could find only a small quantity of pure oil, enough for one day of light, yet the menorah stayed alight for eight days.

 In the miracle of the cruse of oil, commentators note the courage of the Jews to attempt to light the menorah in the first place.
 Why bother when it seemed that the oil would not last beyond a day?
 The act of lamp-lighting indicates resilient hope and persistent faith.

 In Hanukkah there is much to inspire Christians.
 We might ponder the idea that were it not for the reality that Hanukkah represents, had not the Jewish people prevailed time and again in history in the face of forces bent on their destruction, there would be no Jewish communities to carry on the traditions of their faith, to be a light to the nations.
 There would be no child Jesus born and raised in the teachings of the Torah.
 There would be no Christmas.